codr7/eli-java/README.md

 `6`

 ## Quoting
-Any expression may be quoted using `'`.
+Any expression may be quoted by prefixing with `'`.
 ```
 '(+ 1 2)
 ```